ℹ️Glossary

 etc.

-This document, reserved for participants in the evaluator training, is not accessible to the public.
+This document, reserved for participants in the evaluator training, is not publicly accessible.

 Stakeholder engagement

-Mobilisation refers to all processes that will lead the organisation to deliver the right messages to the right targets.
+Mobilisation refers to all processes that will lead the organisation to convey the right messages to the right targets.

-To achieve mobilisation, the Bilan Carbone® approach involves popularising the issues to raise awareness, empowering stakeholders, consulting, then reporting back and communicating the results.
+To achieve mobilisation, the Bilan Carbone® approach involves popularization the issues to raise awareness, empowerment the stakeholders, consultation, then results presentation and communication of the results.

 Maturity level - Bilan Carbone®

-In order to propose requirements adapted to the organisation and its objectives, the Bilan Carbone® method is divided into 3 main maturity levels: Initial Level, Standard Level and Advanced Level.
+In order to propose requirements adapted to the organisation and its objectives, the Bilan Carbone® method is set out in 3 main maturity levels: Beginner level, Intermediate level and Advanced level.

-To define its organisation's maturity level in terms of carbon accounting and its position on the low-carbon transition pathway, the organisation must ask itself:
+To define the maturity level of its organisation in terms of carbon accounting and its positioning on the low-carbon transition pathway, the organisation must ask itself:

 Is the organisation carrying out its first Bilan Carbone® or is it further advanced in the approach?